mrkaleArduinoLib/gbj_appwifi/README.md

 * It specifies (inherits from) the parent application library `gbj_appcore`.
 * It utilizes funcionality and error handling from the parent class.

+> The library supports only microcontrollers with wifi capability, so that it is not suitable for Arduinos.

 ## Fundamental functionality
 * The library enables to set a static (fixed) IP address of the microcontroller.
 * The connection to wifi is checked at every loop of a main sketch.
 * The library does not support multicast DNS on purpose, because it appeared as unreliable in praxis.
 * If no connection to wifi is detected or has been lost, the library starts a new attempt to connect and tries to recover wifi connection.
-* The library is designed for blocking the MCU at wifi connection establishment as little as possible, so that it utilizes a main sketch loop for it.
+* The library is designed for blocking the <abbr title='Micro Controller Unit'>MCU</abbr> at wifi connection establishment as little as possible, so that it utilizes a main sketch loop for it.
 * The project library relies on the system library for wifi management as for reconnection repetation, event handlers firing, etc.
 * The project library counts on handlers of type _WiFiEventHandler_ for events  _WiFiEventStationModeGotIP_ and _WiFiEventStationModeDisconnected_ at least.
 * If _WiFiEventStationModeGotIP_ handler is not implemented in the main sketch or from some reasons it does not fire after successful connection, the library simulates its activation.